Caustics by Refraction of Circles and Lines: Introduction

-The aim of this paper is to revisit a classic result and its proof as it appears in Salmon's book \cite[pages 99-101]{salmon1873treatise} that complete caustics by refraction of circles are evolutes of Cartesian ovals, see \Cref{fig: CausticFig}.
-In \Cref{s: Prelim}, we recall classical real geometry.
-In \Cref{s: Circles}, we revisit the proof that appears in Salmon's book, and add numerous details.
-In \Cref{s: Line}, we show that the associated Cartesian ovals collaps into ellipses as the circles we refract from degenerate into lines, yielding the complete caustics by refraction of lines.
-Finally, we discuss computational approaches in \Cref{s: Comp} to determining these complete caustics, and with the help of \texttt{Macaulay2} \cite{M2}, we find a general formula.
+The aim of this paper is to survey the classical result and its proof that complete caustics by refraction of circles are evolutes of Cartesian ovals, as presented in Salmon's book \cite[pages 99-101]{salmon1873treatise}.
+We illustrate this fact in \Cref{fig: CausticFig}.
+This figure, as well as \Cref{fig: Evolutes-Conic Sections,fig: CausticFig line}, were created using \texttt{Mathematica} \cite{Mathematica}.
+In \Cref{s: Prelim}, we rewrite \eqref{eq: sin/sin} as an algebraic expression, discuss Cartesian ovals in some detail, and recall classical trigonometry.
+In \Cref{s: Circles}, we revisit Salmon's result in \Cref{thm: Cartesian oval}.
+We add numerous details to the statement and proof.
+We note that, starting with a Cartesian oval, it is possible to deduce a radiant point, a circle, and a refraction constant whose complete caustic is the evolute of the closure of that Cartesian oval.
+This is the content of \Cref{prop: reverse}.
+In \Cref{s: Line}, we show how these Cartesian ovals collapse into ellipses or branches of hyperbola as the circle we refract from degenerates into a line.
+Finally, we discuss computational approaches to determining complete caustics in \Cref{s: Comp}, and with the help of \texttt{Macaulay2} \cite{M2}, we find a general formula.
+We end by computing examples of complete caustics by refraction of a parabola, an ellipse and a hyperbola.

-\paragraph{\textbf{Acknoledgements.}} This paper is dedicated to Vahid Shahverdi, a great friend and mathematician, who provided invaluable feedback for this project.
+\paragraph{\textbf{Acknowledgements.}} This paper is dedicated to Vahid Shahverdi, a great friend and mathematician, who provided invaluable feedback for this project.
 The author would also like to thank Kathlén Kohn for helpful discussions and for introducing me to this subject.
 The author was supported by the Knut and Alice Wallenberg Foundation within their WASP (Wallenberg AI, Autonomous Systems and Software Program) AI/Math initiative.